svn2github/Freetel/misc/lilacsat1/README.txt

    + Up top, look for settings icon.
 Make sure RX port set to 7356
    + Up top, make sure little 'Remote control via TCP' icon is selected (2 computers icon)
    + In receiver options tab (on the right) set Mode to USB
-   + Drag passband indication abover waterfall so filter width is maybe 30 kHz wide.
+   + Drag passband indication above waterfall so filter width is maybe 30 kHz wide.
    + Bottom right, click "..."
 Network tab, set UDP port to 7355, hostname to localhost
    + Suggest setting the 'main' audio output to a dummy audio device, you don't want to hear the modem signal really.